 Here are the three steps drivers must take to qualify:

-- Purchase a set of four winter tires, carefully checking for the winter tire emblem — an illustration of a snowflake inside a mountain peak.
-Avoid all-season tires if you want to receive a discount, identified by the signature “M + S” marking for mud and snow tires, do not qualify for a discount.
+Purchase a set of four winter tires, carefully checking for the winter tire emblem — an illustration of a snowflake inside a mountain peak.
+All-season tires, identified by their signature “M + S” marking for mud and snow tires, do not qualify for a discount.

 Are winter tires mandatory?

-Winter tires are mandatory in only Quebec and British Columbia.
-But, while winter tires aren’t the law elsewhere, insurance companies recommend them to increase road safety and reduce claims.
+Winter tires are mandatory only in Quebec and British Columbia.
+While winter tires aren’t the law in other provinces, insurance companies recommend them to increase road safety and reduce claims.

 According to the Traffic Injury Research Foundation (TIRF), cars with all-season tires need nearly twice as much stopping distance on icy roads than those with winter tires.
-A vehicle with winter tires needs roughly 6.4 metres to stop compared to the 12.1 metres a car with all-season tires requires.
+A vehicle with winter tires has better traction and needs only 6.4 metres to stop compared to the 12.1 metres that a car with all-season tires requires.

 The TIRF also warns drivers that crash-avoidance technologies, such as electronic stability control, may not work if the tires have inadequate traction.

 Drivers must install winter tires from December 1 to March 15 in Quebec and October 1 to April 30 in British Columbia.
 However, you’ll need to speak to your insurance agent or broker about when to put on winter tires in Ontario to get the insurance discount.

 To get the winter tire insurance discount in Ontario, you may be required to have winter tires between November to April or from December to March.
 Nevertheless, one other factor may determine when to change your winter tires apart from insurance requirements — the weather.